HenriMarchal/APSPE_custom/README.md

 # Arrrowchat

-We installed this chat that integrates in PHPBB
+We installed this chat that integrates itself in PHPBB

 ## How to uninstall

-Remove the snipet `<script type="text/javascript" src="/forum/arrowchat/autoload.php" charset="utf-8"></script>` from overall_header.html of every styles.
+Remove the snipet `<script type="text/javascript" src="/forum/arrowchat/autoload.php" charset="utf-8"></script>` from chat.php.

 Drop the tables prefixed by arrowchat.